-Housing is also a key factor in the social determinants of health, and housing policies are linked to health and human service policies.
-The proposed changes to housing policy could impact state operations in areas such as Medicaid, child welfare, and other human service programs.
+Housing is also a key factor in the social determinants of health and housing policies are linked to health and human service policies.
+The proposed changes to housing policy could impact state operations in areas such as Medicaid, child welfare and other human service programmes.

 President-elect Biden’s platform outlined a series of significant reforms to health care policy.
-Biden’s proposals are ambitious, and the impact on state and local partners could be sizable.
-Until actual legislation is passed, however, and until the Supreme Court clarifies certain aspects of the Affordable Care Act (ACA), these impacts will not be entirely clear.
+Biden’s proposals are ambitious and the impact on state and local partners could be sizeable.
+Until actual legislation is passed, however and until the Supreme Court clarifies certain aspects of the Affordable Care Act (ACA), these impacts will not be entirely clear.

 Biden’s health care plan would expand the ACA to include a public-option health insurance plan to be offered through state and federally facilitated exchange marketplaces, along with other private qualified health plans.
 The addition of a public option alone would represent a significant change to the ACA but would require reform legislation passing in Congress.

-In addition, Biden has proposed reforms that would allow more low-income Americans to receive subsidized health insurance coverage.
-This would be accomplished largely through changes to the Advanced Premium Tax Credit (APTC), including increasing the subsidies available and lifting the cap so that even families earning more than 400% of the federal poverty level could have subsidized options.
-As Biden’s campaign website states, “This will give more families the ability to afford more generous coverage, with lower deductibles and out-of-pocket costs.”46
+In addition, Biden has proposed reforms that would allow more low-income Americans to receive subsidised health insurance coverage.
+This would be accomplished largely through changes to the Advanced Premium Tax Credit (APTC), including increasing the subsidies available and lifting the cap so that even families earning more than 400% of the federal poverty level could have subsidised options.
+As Biden’s campaign website states, “This will give more families the ability to afford more generous coverage, with lower deductibles and out-of-pocket costs.”
+46

-For states operating state-based marketplaces, the introduction of a public option could impact market dynamics, as both insurance carriers and individuals could react to changing incentives with new behaviors.
-Modeling and monitoring shifts in consumer and carrier behavior will become critical to avoiding unpleasant surprises—such as insurance carriers withdrawing from a market.
+For states operating state-based marketplaces, the introduction of a public option could impact market dynamics, as both insurance carriers and individuals could react to changing incentives with new behaviours.
+Modelling and monitoring shifts in consumer and carrier behaviour will become critical to avoiding unpleasant surprises—such as insurance carriers withdrawing from a market.

-For states with reinsurance programs, the introduction of a public option may require a restructuring of those programs.
+For states with reinsurance programmes, the introduction of a public option may require a restructuring of those programmes.
 Also, the addition of a public option will require administrative and technology changes to the state-based marketplaces.